tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 ## Analyze

-As previously mentioned, `EXPLAIN` doesn't perform the query.
+As previously mentioned, `EXPLAIN` will not run the query you pass in.
 This is why we've been dealing with estimations so far.
 If you want to get more accurate performance information, you will want to use `EXPLAIN ANALYZE`.
-With `ANALYZE`, the query will actually run.
+With `ANALYZE`, the query will run.
 This allows the database to include information about run time, the actual number `row`s, and more.

 Let's take a look at one of our previous queries and include an `ANALYZE`.